coreyrwright/massifrescue/readme.md

 # Massif Rescue Game

-This is a basic adventure game that was built in pythong for a class project in Udacity.
+This is a basic adventure game that was built in python for a class project in Udacity.